garutilorenzo/k3s-oci-cluster/README.md

 ## Notes about OCI always free resources

 In order to get the maximum resources available within the oracle always free tier, the max amount of the k3s servers and k3s workers must be 2.
-So the max value for *k3s_server_pool_size* and *k3s_worker_pool_size* **is** 2.
+So the **max value** for `k3s_server_pool_size` and `k3s_worker_pool_size` is `2`.

 In this setup we use two LB, one internal LB and one public LB (Layer 7).
 In order to use two LB using the always free resources, one lb must be a [network load balancer](https://docs.oracle.com/en-us/iaas/Content/NetworkLoadBalancer/introducton.htm#Overview) an the other must be a [load balancer](https://docs.oracle.com/en-us/iaas/Content/Balance/Concepts/balanceoverview.htm).
-The public LB **must** use the *flexible* shape (*public_lb_shape* variable).
+The public LB **must** use the `flexible` shape (`public_lb_shape` variable).

 ## Notes about K3s

 In this environment the High Availability of the K3s cluster is provided using the Embedded DB.
 More details [here](https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/)

 The default installation of K3s install [Traefik](https://docs.k3s.io/networking#traefik-ingress-controller) as ingress the controller.
 In this environment Traefik is replaced by [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/).
-To install Traefik as the ingress controller set the variable *ingress_controller* to *default*.
+To install Traefik as the ingress controller set the variable `ingress_controller` to `default`.
 For more details on Nginx ingress controller see the [Nginx ingress controller](#nginxingress-controller) section.

 ## Infrastructure overview